haverford-cs/project-aqngo-ellin/README.md

 ### 12/5/2019 (1 hr)
 - Jason: Converting training data to contain data for 2 days.
-- Emily: Plotting SVR results for different kernels.
+- Emily: Plot SVR results for different kernels.

 ### 12/2/2019 (2 hrs)
 - Jason: Extract data for one station
-- Emily: Split data into train and test;
+- Emily: Split data into train and test sets;
-  write code for svr models and predictions
+  write code for svc models and predictions.

 ### 11/28/2019 (5 hrs)
 - Jason: finish cleaning data.
 The dataset is now stored in `final.csv` with the number of instances `n=1048185` and number of features `p=7`.

 ### 11/25/2019 (2.5 hrs)
-- Met with Sara to talk about the proposal
 - Jason:
-- Emily: Set up starter files for Support Vector Regression and Neural Network
+- Emily: Set up starter files for Support Vector Regression and Neural Network using sklearn and tensorflow documentation.